By-elections to the 39th Canadian Parliament

 By-elections to the 39th Canadian Parliament were held to fill vacancies in the House of Commons of Canada between the 2006 federal election and the 2008 federal election.
-The Conservative Party of Canada led a minority government for the entirety of the 39th Canadian Parliament, though did increase their number from by-elections.
+The Conservative Party of Canada led a minority government for the entirety of the 39th Canadian Parliament, although their seat total increased as a result of by-election results.

 Twelve vacancies occurred during the life of the Parliament.
 Nine of these were filled by by-elections and the remaining three were filled at the 2008 federal election.